We ask you, humbly, to help us.

 themselves to be the only legitimate successor to Joseph Smith's original

-Church of Christ.
-With most of these
+Church of Christ, and with most of these

 the preferred term to represent those groups who believe they are